 I thought that was a valid critique on her part.
 After all, I was only born here, but I did not grow up here and my view of the world was formed by my American upbringing.
 It is nearly impossible to not have some American bias when expressing my feelings on how Brazil should be run.
 However, this led me to think about something completely different: Where does one draw the line between “culture” and “bad behavior?”
 Furthermore, if one insists that the bad behavior is part of the culture, than is it fair to say that that person or nation has bad cultural parameters.
 And lastly, where does Brazil fall in that equation: is it their behavior or their culture which is bad.

-To be clear, I define bad behavior as anything that causes direct or indirect harm to either another person, society at large, the environment and the predominant culture values of a nation.
-Littering, stealing, lying, abuse of authority, and other things of that nature fall into my opinion of bad behavior.
+To be clear, I define bad behavior as anything that causes direct or indirect measurable harm to either another person, society at large, and the environment.
+Littering, stealing, lying, abuse of authority, and other things of that nature fall into my definition of bad behavior.
 I can say in good faith that it is bad behavior and not culture, because many nations have moved past some of these behaviors while still maintaining the best of their culture.

-First I thought of other expats I have had the fortune to come into contact down here to gauge their thoughts on the matter and make sure that I wasn’t alone in thinking some of the behavior here is outrageous.
-By and large, they say nearly the same thing, “The country is nice but ethics isn’t really a word that’s thrown around a lot.”
+First I thought of other expats whom I have had contact with down here to gauge their thoughts on the matter and make sure that I wasn’t alone in thinking some of the behavior here is outrageous.
+Then I spoke to other Brazilians to see how they felt about their own country.
+By and large, they said nearly the same thing, “The country is nice but ethics isn’t really a word that’s thrown around a lot.”

-This opinion comes from friends from places as disparate as Nigeria, Ghana, Croatia and Sweden who can even appreciate some benefits of living in Brazil, as opposed to their home countries, but can’t comprehend why some people act the way they do.
-Sometimes it’s something as simple as a pedestrian who refuses to throw trash in the bin, other times it’s the Brazilian obsession with trying to find shortcuts where there are none which eventually create bigger problems for someone else down the line.
+All these people had appreciate the positives of living in Brazil but can’t comprehend why so many people act the way that they do here.
+Sometimes it’s something as simple as a pedestrian who refuses to throw trash in the bin and other times it’s the Brazilian obsession with trying to find shortcuts where there are none, eventually creating bigger problems (or even tragedies) for someone else down the line.

 Well, to start, I do come away with the feeling that Brazil does indeed have a lot of great culture.
-There is wonderful music, food, architecture, art and folklore to explore.
-The problem is that Brazil also has a lot of bad behavior that is excused in the name of culture, as the girl I was speaking to eventually expressed to me.
-I could not disagree more, bad behavior needs to be called out and changed, regardless of whether someone was born and raised here or not.
+There is wonderful music, food, architecture, art, and folklore to explore.
+The problem is that Brazil also has a lot of bad behavior that is excused in the name of culture and to be sensitive to the feelings of a whole nation, no one who wasn’t born and raised here wants to say anything about.
+This attitude needs to change if we truly want to see change.

-Likewise, I can look at some nations I have never been to that subjugate women, kill homosexuals, and persecute people of other faiths and say without wavering, “That is bad behavior.”
+Likewise, I can look at some nations I have never been to that subjugate women, kill homosexuals, persecute people of other faiths, and can say without wavering, “That is bad behavior.”
 And if

 There has to come a time when Brazilians must look themselves in the mirror and ask whether it’s really worth the hassle doing some of the things that they do, and think about the consequences of those actions on other people and the country as a whole.